kabire/INFO31179_Assignment2/README.md

 # _Sheridan College App_

 ## **About the app**
 This is my app for assignment 2. it is a sheridan course app which helps users -to navigate to different courses
 -submit assignments
 -change profile pic
-  -chck calenders
+-check calenders
 -use chatroom

 ## **Desirable features**